MCPI-Revival/MCBES/README.md

 #### What is MCBES?
 MCBes is a powerful fast minecraft proxy server!
-Built using the same technology as [Podrum](http://github.com/podrum/podrum), it allows *Minecraft for Raspberry PI* clients to join a server made for Minecraft Bedrock.
+Built using the same technology as [Podrum](http://github.com/podrum/podrum), it allows *Minecraft PI Edition* clients to join a server made for Minecraft Bedrock.

 ## FAQ: